The Royal Dublin Fusiliers (102nd/103rd)

 1903 1st/Royal Dublin Fusiliers

-27 Feb 1903 HQ and four companies left for Crete, the remaining three companies were stationed in Mtarfa Barracks.
+27 Feb 1903 HQ and four companies left for Crete, arriving there on 2 March.
+The remaining three companies were stationed in Mtarfa Barracks.

 2 Mar The 1st Bn arrived in Crete accompanied by their medical officer Major Charles Joseph MacDonald RAMC.
 One company landed in Cyprus on 4 Mar 1903.

 1904 1st/Royal Dublin Fusiliers